tillrohrmann/flink-web/_posts/2015-12-07-storm-compatibility.md

 ## Outlook

-The Storm compatibility package is currently in beta and does lack a few features.
+The Storm compatibility package is currently in beta and undergoes constant development.
 We are currently working on providing consistency guarantees for stateful Bolts.
 Furthermore, we want to provide a better API integration for embedded Spouts and Bolts by providing a "StormExecutionEnvironment" as a special extension of Flink's `StreamExecutionEnvironment`.
 We are also investigating the integration of Storm's higher-level programming API Trident.